MicrosoftDocs/azure-docs/articles/marketplace/marketplace-faq-publisher-guide.md

 *Unbundled:*

-*BYOL Model:* Bring-your-own-license.
-When obtaining a software license directly from the publisher or a reseller, there are no additional software-related charges or fees.
++ *Bring-your-own-license (BYOL) model*: When obtaining a software license directly from the publisher or a reseller, there are no additional software-related charges or fees.

 *Bundled:*